 No matter what time zone you are in, you will have a dedicated customer support team available to you through live chat, email and phone to answer any of your questions and help you make your payment.

-Pomona College and Western Union Business Solutions have partnered through CASHNet to provide a convenient way for you to make payments for your tuition and other fees.
-Once you’ve logged in to CASHNet and selected Western Union Business Solutions, you will be directed to WU GlobalPay for students.
+Pomona College and Convera have partnered through CASHNet to provide a convenient way for you to make payments for your tuition and other fees.
+Once you’ve logged in to CASHNet and selected Convera, you will be directed to Convera payment platform for students.
+Convera’s platform is trusted by 800+ institutions worldwide to enable payments in 140+ currencies across 200+ countries and territories.

 Returned Payments & Delinquent Accounts